Recently a text message was sent to some patients and carers from us by mistake. We're sorry for any confusion this has caused.

 Before your appointment

-Relevant reports may include clinic letters from local services, school reports and statements and cognitive assessments.
+• any relevant reports (for example, clinic letters from local services, school reports and statements and cognitive assessments)

 What to expect at your appointment

-Support is also provided by our clinical nurse specialist and psychology research assistant.
+Our clinical nurse specialist and psychology research assistant will also support you.
 See the TANDeM team page for more information about our members of staff.

 Your first appointment usually lasts about an hour.
 This involves talking about your child’s symptoms and other relevant information in order to reach a diagnosis.

 The doctor or nurse will examine your child.
-If necessary, your child may also need to have additional tests such as:
+Your child may need to have tests like:

-For most children, we are able to give you a diagnosis about your child's condition at the first appointment.
-We will also be able to provide some information about your child’s condition and discuss possible treatment options (for example medication or psychological therapy).
+For most children, we'll be able to give you a diagnosis about your their condition at the first appointment.
+We'll also be able to provide some information about your child's condition and discuss possible treatment options (for example medicine or psychological therapy).

 As this is a teaching hospital, students supervised by qualified staff might be involved in your care.
-It is valuable training for students and does not affect the quality of your treatment in any way, but please tell us if you do not want them to be present or involved.
-We will always respect your wishes.
+It's valuable training for students and does not affect the quality of your treatment in any way, but please tell us if you do not want them to be present or involved.
+We'll always respect your wishes.

 After your appointment

-After diagnosis we will work with your local services to ensure that your child is offered the most appropriate and convenient support.
+After diagnosis we'll work with your local services to make sure your child is offered the most appropriate and convenient support.
 This may involve a referral to child and adolescent mental health services (CAMHS), a community clinic or local hospital.

-We are happy to be contacted routinely for advice and support.
+We're happy to be contacted routinely for advice and support.
 However, we do not provide an emergency service.
-This is why it is very important that your child has a local service (GP, CAMHS or community paediatrics) to respond to any urgent issues and prescribe medication where this is recommended.
+This is why it is very important that your child has a local service (GP, CAMHS or community paediatrics) to respond to any urgent issues and prescribe medicine when this is recommended.

 Contacts